filecoin-project/lotus-docs/content/en/storage-providers/configure/split-markets-miners/index.md

 #### Step 4.
 Consider configuring storage.json on the markets node

-If you had [customized storage locations](https://docs.filecoin.io/mine/lotus/custom-storage-layout/) for your monolith miner, consider either:
+If you had [customized storage locations](https://docs.filecoin.io/mine/lotus/custom-storage-layout/) for your monolith storage provider, consider either:

-1. copying the `~/.lotusminer/storage.json` file to the `~/.lotusmarket` directory, if both miner and markets are running on the same machine and have access to the same paths.
+1. copying the `~/.lotusminer/storage.json` file to the `~/.lotusmarket` directory, if both storage provider and markets are running on the same machine and have access to the same paths.
-2. adjusting `~/.lotusmarket/storage.json` to point to network mounts shared with the miner, if both processes are running on separate machines.
+2. adjusting `~/.lotusmarket/storage.json` to point to network mounts shared with the storage provider, if both processes are running on separate machines.

-This will enable the markets process to access unsealed pieces directly from those locations, instead of streaming them to/through the miner node over the network, thus reducing network IO loads.
+This will enable the markets process to access unsealed pieces directly from those locations, instead of streaming them to/through the storage provider node over the network, thus reducing network IO loads.

 #### Step 5. **Optional**: Move the DAG store directory to the markets node repository